egmsft/AI-benchmarking-guide/README.md

        "data-root":"/mnt/resource_nvme/docker",
   }
   ```
-  note that this won't be the path to the NVMe disk on all machines, so check to make sure.
+  - Note that this won't be the path to the NVMe disk on all machines, so check to make sure.
+  - You may need to perform the docker [`post-installation steps`](https://docs.docker.com/engine/install/linux-postinstall/) to complete the docker reconfiguration.